 If you're one of millions of Americans who shops online or in catalogs, be a savvy buyer with these tips from the Mailorder Gardening Association:

-Report problems before it’s too late.
-There’s usually a cut-off date by which you must notify a company about problems.
+Report any problems with your order before it's too late.
+There's usually a cut-off date by which you must notify a company about problems.
 The date is generally set late enough to allow you plenty of time to observe your plants.